hybridgroup/gophercon-2025/README.md

 Now you are ready to give some intelligence to the machines with Skynet!
 Skynet is a lightweight command line interface for LLMs to control real robots and drones using Bash from your own machine.

+You can use Skynet to control either the MiP or the Minidrone.

 Post robot videos using hashtag #gophercon

 Start the robot takeover at https://github.com/hybridgroup/skynet.